cvbarros/cvbarros.io/site/content/post/pipelines-as-code-teamcity.md

 All the code for the previous example can be found on <a href="https://github.com/cvbarros/terraform-teamcity-samples"><i class="fa fa-lg fa-github"></i></a>

 # Conclusion
-Having your pipelines defined in code can greatly improve the quality, consistency, reproduceability and maintainability.
+Having your pipelines defined in code can greatly improve the quality, consistency, reproducibility and maintainability.
 It creates the right atmosphere for a team to automate the automation.
-Heck, you can even have the build server build it's own pipelines that were defined in code.
+Heck, you can even have the server build its own pipelines that were defined in code.
 How :sunglasses: is that?

-This practice allows a whole different class of improvements such as code generation, linting, testing and code reuse, that wouldn't be possible otherwise, if you created your builds manually.
+This practice allows a whole different class of improvements such as linting, testing, code generation and reuse, that wouldn't be possible otherwise.

 For next posts we`ll dive into how to compose pipeline features by creating abstractions and how to automate several systems together using Terraform.

 Happy automating!